Select Page

 1. The Construction of the Berlin Wall

-In the aftermath of World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers: the United States, Soviet Union, Great Britain, and France.
-Tensions between the Soviet Union and the other three powers escalated, leading to the formation of two separate countries: East Germany (German Democratic Republic) and West Germany (Federal Republic of Germany).
+In the aftermath of World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers: the United States, Soviet Union, Great Britain and France.
+Tensions between the Soviet Union and the other three powers escalated, leading to the formation of two separate countries: Former East Germany also known as the German Democratic Republic and the latter; West Germany also known as the Federal Republic of Germany.

 1.1 The Border Control Measures